bytefish/bytefish.de/blog/anomaly_detection_with_r.md

 library(AnomalyDetection)
 ```

-### Using Twitters AnomalyDetection ###
+### Finding the Anomalies in the Weather Data ###

 With the SQL Query defined above and [RODBC] it is easy to query all data from 2014 and 2015.

-Now the data in ``ts_temp`` is bound to the full hour of a measurement, but the timeseries still contains missing values!
+The data in ``ts_temp`` is bound to the full hour of a measurement, but the timeseries still contains missing values!

-In order to find the timesteps with missing values, I am defining a dense time series ``ts_dense``.
-It includes all timestamps, that we expect
+So in order to find the timestamps with missing values, I am first defining a dense time series ``ts_dense``.
+It includes all timestamps,
-a measurement at.
-Then by left joining the dense series and the bounded series on the timestamp, we are creating a new timeseries ``ts_merged``. `
+that we expect the measurements at.
+Then by left joining the dense series and the bounded series on the timestamp, we are creating a new
-`ts_merged`` is now a dense series, where the missing values have an ``NA`` value.
+timeseries ``ts_merged``. ``ts_merged`` is now a dense timeseries, where timestamps with missing values have an ``NA`` value.

-These measurements need to be interpolated for the anomaly detection.
+These measurements have to be interpolated for the anomaly detection.
 In the example I am simply using the ``zoo`` library for interpolation.

 And finally the ``AnomalyDetectionVec`` function can be executed with the interpolated values and a period of ``8760``, which represents the hours in a year: